N-Urbinati/prova/index.md

 ## About me
 I am a postdoctoral researcher at the Department of Economics of Università Ca' Foscari in Venice, Italy.

+I have obtained a Ph.D. in Economics at the University of Naples "Federico II" and a Degree in Mathematics at the University of Udine.

+My main research interests are:
+- Mathematical Economics,
+- Microeconomic Theory,
+- Walrasian General Equilibrium.

+### Experience

 #### Research interests:
 Microeconomic Theory, Mathematical Economics, Walrasian General Equilibrium.